"The Advantage of Not Having a Home Mountain" | Backcountry Guide Daichi Terui

 Terui is currently 34 years old.
 Based in Sapporo and Azumino, he runs ski and snowboard tours all over Japan.
 He specializes in the mountains of northern and eastern Hokkaido, as well as his hometown of Tohoku, but he doesn't have a home mountain.
 There's a reason for that

-"Rocks, soil, trees... out of all the elements in nature, snow is the most unstable and uncertain.
-What's more, with climate change causing all sorts of weather changes these days, I think knowing the different snow qualities in different regions will give you a margin of safety when the time comes.
-There are
+"Rocks, soil, trees... in nature, snow is the most unstable and uncertain.
+Furthermore, with climate change causing weather to change in various ways these days, I think knowing about different snow conditions in different regions allows you to have a safety margin when the time comes.

 He says that even if the mountain is different, what he does remains the same.
 He takes in information from the general town weather forecast, "Windy," and the specialized weather information "Chikyuki," digests it in his own way, and creates his own glasses for the day.
 He looks at the site with those glasses, judges whether it is safe or not, and continues to communicate with his customers while watching their expressions as he guides them

-"Whenever I go into the mountains, I'm always nervous, in a good way, and very cautious.
-I always tell myself, 'Today is not going to be normal,' and prepare accordingly.
-I check the weather forecast a few days in advance and get information from local friends.
+"When I go into the mountains, I always feel a good kind of tension and become very cautious.
+I always tell myself, 'Today is not normal,' and prepare accordingly.
+I check the weather forecast several days in advance and get information from local friends.

-Because I don't have a home base, I make many new discoveries and enjoy the snowy mountains from the same perspective as my guests.
-However, because of my personality, I can't get excited and say 'Yahoo!', so I just guide calmly without showing any emotion on my face."
+Because I don't have a home base, I make many new discoveries and enjoy the snowy mountains from the same perspective as my clients.
+However, because of my personality, I can't get excited and shout 'Yay!', so I guide calmly without showing any emotion on my face."

 Although he is a devoted reader of the outrageous "Suspicious Explorers," Terui is cautious and honest.
 At his core, he has the humility and dedication typical of people from Tohoku

-"Terui is serious and enthusiastic about his research.
-I think his fearless attitude of taking on new challenges is very good."
+"Terui is serious and dedicated to his research.
+I think his attitude of not being afraid to take on any challenge is very good."

-He not only studies the nature and customs of various parts of Japan, but also new gear and clothing, and uses this knowledge to build upon himself.
+I study not only the nature and customs of various regions of Japan, but also new gear and apparel, building upon that knowledge to enrich my own work.

-By traveling around Japan and interacting with various people, history, and climates, he is deepening and broadening his capacity as a human being before he becomes a guide.
+By traveling all over Japan and interacting with diverse people, histories, and cultures, I am deepening and broadening my horizons as a person, even before becoming a guide.

 Mental self-care as a guide